kognifai/Galore/SDK-documentation/Pipeline Operations.md

 Interval only: Emits all events in window for every new input

 Count only: Emits all events in window for every new input.
-Optionally emit only on full count.
+Optionally, emit only on full count.

 Both interval and count.
 Emit the last N=count events in the window.
-Optionally emit only on full count.
+Optionally, emit only on full count.

 timeseries to matrix
 --------------------

-Convert a time series to a sampleset.
+Convert a time series to a sample set.
 Useful for doing frequency spectrum analysis on time series data.

 lookup, where etc.